- On September 20, 2017

 Howard Air AC Repair & Maintenance

-At Howard Air, our best advice to customers is to work with technicians and contractors who follow manufacturer’s recommendations.
+At Howard Air, our best advice to customers is to work with technicians and contractors who follow the manufacturer’s recommendations.
 Not only can recharging a cooling system with an unapproved refrigerant be dangerous, but it can also void a manufacturer’s warranty.

 Does your air conditioner need to be recharged or serviced?
 Contact Howard Air today and let our trained, professional, and honest technicians provide you with service and products that are approved by your air conditioner’s manufacturer.
 Keep your family cool and safe!